jonseymour/node-cmd/README.md

 Description
 -----------
-cmd.createDispatcher() returns a dispatcher function that uses the specified dispatch table to route commands to configured handler functions.
+'cmd' provides an API for constructing modular command dispatchers.
+The intent is to allow the construction of command line utilities from collections of node.js modules some of which export a command dispatcher to the 'cmd' dispatcher framework.

+For example, suppose that a utility called "tool" contains two sub-modules "foo" and "bar".
+Each of "foo" and "bar" expose a set of commands to the command line.
+The user might invoke functions of "foo" and "bar" like so:

+    $ tool foo list
+    $ tool bar add file

+'cmd' can support this with registrations of the form:

+      var cmd=require("cmd");

+      // in bar.js
+      export.dispatcher = cmd.createDispatcher({
+      	"add": function(aCmd) { ... }
+      });

+      // in foo.js
+      export.dispatcher = cmd.createDispatcher({
+      	"list": function(aCmd) { ... }
+      });

+      // tool.js

+      var foo=require("./foo");
+      var bar=require("./bar");

+      var toolDispatcher = cmd.createDispatcher({
+      	  "foo": foo.dispatcher,
+      	  "bar": bar.dispatcher
+      });

+      // to invoke the dispatcher

+      toolDispatcher(process.argv.slice(2));

 Commands can be presented to the dispatcher as:

-* a list of arguments, where the first argument specifies a route selector
-* a single array, where the first element specifies a route selector
 * an instance of cmd.Command created with cmd.createCommand()
+* a single array
+* a list of arguments

 Irrespective of how commands are presented to the dispatcher, commands are always presented to 1-argument handler functions as an instance of cmd.Command.
+By convention, dispatchers use the first argument of Command.unshifted() to select a handler from their dispatch tables.

 For example, assume the following declarations...